 For a successful expense reporting system, good records are key.
 Employees should keep supporting documents for purchases, such as business receipts and invoices.
 Have them write notes on receipts, like their name and the reason for the expense or job number.
 When an employee submits an expenditure report, they should attach supporting documents to it.

 Need a simple way to record your business expenses?
-Patriot’s online accounting software is easy-to-use and made for the non-accountant.
-We offer free, U.S.-based support.
+Patriot’s online accounting software is easy-to-use and made for small business owners and their accountants.
+We offer free, USA-based support.
 Try it for free today.